dusanlazic/avala/docs/docs/client/decorator.md

 IP addresses or hostnames of the targeted teams, or a targeting strategy.
 Defaults to `TargetingStrategy.AUTO`.

-### `TargetingStrategy`

-Targeting strategy that can be used as an alternative to specifying a collection of targets in the exploit configuration.
+`TargetingStrategy` can be used as an alternative to specifying a collection of targets.

 - `TargetingStrategy.AUTO` **(default)** – Selects all available hosts, excluding your own team and the NOP team.
 - `TargetingStrategy.NOP_TEAM` – Selects the hosts of the NOP team.